 § 663.421 Where do Tribes send their audit reports?

-Any required audits must be submitted to the Federal Audit Clearinghouse pursuant to OMB procedures, with a copy provided to the agency from which funds have been provided.
+Any required audits must be submitted to the Federal Audit Clearinghouse pursuant to OMB procedures with a copy provided to the agency from which funds have been provided.

+§ ###.708 Does a Tribe have a right of appeal from a disallowance?

+Yes, the notice must set forth the right of appeal and hearing to the Civilian Board of Contract Appeals, pursuant to 25 U.S.C.
+450m-1.

 Non-Duplication

 § 663.425 If a Tribe receives 23 U.S.C.
 202 funding under a compact and funding agreement, is it entitled to enter into a separate program agreement with the Secretary for such funds?

 No. For the period for which, and to the extent to which, funding is provided under the compact or funding agreement, the Tribe is not entitled to contract with the Secretary for the same funds or PSFAs under 23 U.S.C.
 202(b)(6) or 23 U.S.C.
 202(b)(7) or under agreements with the Secretary of Interior.
+If it wishes, the Self-Governance Tribe can elect to leave those agreements and begin a compact and funding agreement under this section.
+Such Self-Governance Tribe is eligible to enter into agreements under this section for new programs on the same basis as other Indian Tribes.

+THERE WAS A DRAFT REPLACEMENT LANGUAGE FOR THE ABOVE: After qualifying to participate in the program under this part, A Tribe may enter into a compact and funding agreement with the Department for all or some of the PSFA’s currently performed by the Tribe, provided there is no duplication of funding awarded under the respective agreements.
+Nothing shall prevent the Tribe from entering into agreements for new programs on the same basis as other Tribes.

 Federal Tort Claims Act (FTCA)

+§ ###.1906 What does this subpart cover?

+This subpart explains the applicability of the Federal Tort Claims Act (FTCA).
+This section covers:

+(a) Coverage of claims arising out of the performance of functions under Self-Governance compacts and funding agreements; and

+(b) Procedures for filing claims under FTCA.

+§ ###.1907 What other statutes and regulations apply to FTCA coverage?

+A number of other statutes and regulations apply to FTCA coverage, including the Federal Tort Claims Act (28 U.S.C.
+1346(b), 2401, 2671-2680) and related Department of Justice regulations in 28 CFR part 14.

 § 663.430 Are Tribes and their employees carrying out a project or PFSA funded through a Funding Agreement covered by the Federal Tort Claims Act (FTCA)?

 Yes.
 In accordance with 25 U.S.C.
 5396 and section 314 of Public Law 101-512 [25 U.S.C.
 5321 note] and 25 U.S.C.
 5321(d), Tribes and their employees carrying out projects or PSFAs are covered by the FTCA.
 Regulations governing coverage under the FTCA are published at 25 CFR Part 900, Subpart M.

+Include the name of the DOT contact for FTCA notice here, but cross-reference of Part 900 Subpart M is sufficient and simplifies these provisions.

 § 663.431 Do Tribes need to be aware of areas which FTCA does not cover?